Effect of boundary scattering on spin-hall effect: Model and Anisotropic Fermi Surface

-is clear from the above expressions.To obtain insight and compare it with the simple Rashba system we plot reflection coefficient as a function of incident angles in Fig.~(3) for the three different cases i.e. $\alpha > \beta$, $\alpha < \beta $, $\alpha = \beta$.
+In the above expressions (\ref{a:1},\ref{a:2},\ref{r:1},\ref{r:2}), the terms in curly brackets reduces to one for $\beta=0$ which agrees with the previous result of Ref.\cite{}.
+In general the dependence on $\alpha$,$\beta$ is more complicated as is clear from the above expressions.To obtain insight and compare it with the simple Rashba system we plot reflection coefficient as a function of incident angles in Fig.~(3) for the three different cases i.e. $\alpha > \beta$,$\alpha < \beta $ $\alpha = \beta$.

 From Fig.(3) we notice that when the strength of Rashba and Dresselhaus SOC are different, the four reflection coefficients are never equal at any incident angle.
-This is consistent with the anisotropic fermi contours in Fig(1) (panel(c) and (panel(d)).
-For $\alpha=\beta$ at $45^{0}$ all four reflection coefficients become equal since at this point the two fermi contours cross each other.
-This is again reflected in the splitting angle which is poltted in Fig.(4), again the splitting vanishes for $\alpha=\beta$ at $45^{o}$ and for all other cases it never vanishes.
-We stress that this vanishing of splitting angle or crossing of fermi contours happens only if both Rashba and Dresselhaus couplings are present and of equal strength.
-If only Rashba or only Dresselhaus coupling is present this is not so.
-In fact this is related to the fact that simultaneous presence of Rashba and Dresselhaus coupling of equal strength introduces anisotropy (in {\it k}) in the spin-splitting even in the linear term. \cite{Andrada,Chang} This implies that at a particular angle of incident the reflection from impenetrable barrier would not produce spin polarization only for $\alpha=\beta$ case and in this typical case only the boundary spin accumulation will be fully determined by the bulk spin currents.
+This is consistent with the anisotropic Fermi contours in Fig(1) (panel(c) and (panel(d)).
+For $\alpha=\beta$ at 45 degrees all four reflection coefficients become equal since at this point the two Fermi contours cross each other.
+The is again reflected in the splitting angle which is plotted in Fig.(4), again the splitting vanishes for $\alpha=\beta$ at 45 degrees and for all other cases it never vanishes.
+We stress that this vanishing of splitting angle or crossing of Fermi contours happens only if both Rashba and Dresselhaus couplings are present and of equal strength.
+If only Rashba or only Dressehaus coupling is present this is not so.
+In fact this is related to the fact that simultaneous presence of Rashba and Dressehaus coupling of equal strength introduces a This implies that at a particular angle of incident the reflection from impenetrable barrier would not produce spin polarization only for $\alpha=\beta$ case and in this atypical case only the boundary spin accumulation will be fully determined by the bulk spin currents.
 However in quasi one dimensional systems (finite transverse width) since the electrons will be approaching boundary from all possible incident angles, therefore the boundary spin accumulation in general will be determined by both bulk spin current as well by the reflection from the boundary.